Millis High School

 Millis High School is a public high school in Millis, Massachusetts, United States.
-The school building consists of both the middle school and high school (grades 6–12).
+The school building consists of both the middle school and high school.

 Enrollment

-Millis High School is a public academic institution accredited by the New England Association of Schools and Colleges with an enrollment of 333 students in grades 9-12 in the 2020-2021 school year.
-The graduating class size ranges from 70-110 students per year.
+Millis High School is a public academic institution accredited by the New England Association of Schools and Colleges with an enrollment of 317 students in grades 9–12 in the 2023–2024 school year.

 History

-On April 14, 1973, Aerosmith played a concert there.
+On April 14, 1973, Aerosmith played a concert at the school.

-Millis High School was ranked on the 2020 U.S. News & World Report America’s Best High Schools list in the top 7% of schools in the United States, 55th of Boston/Metro Area High schools, and 73rd amongst Massachusetts High Schools.
+Millis High School was ranked on the 2020 U.S. News & World Report America's Best High Schools list in the top 7% of schools in the United States, 55th of Boston/Metro Area High schools, and 73rd amongst Massachusetts High Schools.

 In 1999, Millis Middle/High School underwent a complete renovation.

 Millis came in tenth in the state in the Math portion of the MCAS in 2006, while also ranking first in the state with Boston Latin School for English MCAS scores.

 In 2007, Millis was awarded the Blue Ribbon School Of Excellence award by the Federal Government under the No Child Left Behind Act.